CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

 # [Lab] Build a home and about pages

 Build 'home' and 'about' pages for your Amazon application that just display simple text.
 Build 'nav bar' to link to both pages.
 Include a link to the 'contact us' page in the 'nav bar'.

+# [Lab] Build a contact us page

+Build a 'contact us' page for your Amazon application that has a name, email and text area fields.
+When the user submits, it should just show a "Thank you  for contacting us!" message.